-Established in 1989, Learning in Later Life offers spring and fall semester courses in current affairs, film, books, and a variety of other subjects of interest.
-The program offers social events to encourage an atmosphere of camaraderie and companionship, while learning about topics of relevance for those who are 55 and older.
-With no grades or homework assignments, members can focus on what’s important: learning.
-The tuition fee covers all courses for one semester, and members may register for as many offerings as they wish.
-Additional fees may be charged for field trips or special activities.
+Established in 1989, Learning in Later Life offers spring and fall semester sessions in current affairs, film, books, and a variety of other subjects of interest.
+With no grades or homework assignments, members can focus on what is of interest to them.
+The $65.00 membership fee covers all regular class sessions for one semester.
+Members may register for as many offerings as they wish.
+Additional fees are charged for field trips or special activities.

 Join old friends and meet new ones.